elastic/elasticsearch-net/README.markdown

 	ConnectionStatus connectionStatus;
 	if (!client.TryConnect(out connectionStatus))

-Or if you dont care about error reasons
+Or if you don't care about error reasons

 	if (client.IsValid)

 Indexing
 ------------------